ReubenBond/orleans/src/Orleans.DurableTasks/README.md

     var paymentResult = await callback.Task;
     ```

-  * `DurableTaskCompletionSource` (DCTS)
+  * `DurableTaskCompletionSource` (DTCS)
     * Overview:
       * When integrating with external systems,
       * `DurableTaskCompletionSource`/`DurableTaskCompletionSource<T>` instances can be used within grains to create globally identifiable, named, distributed, fault-tolerant, awaitable tasks.
     * Uses:
-      * To implement the *idempotency key* pattern, a new DCTS can be created with either an automatically generated identifier (Eg, `Guid.NewGuid().ToString("N")`) or a specified identifier.
+      * To implement the *idempotency key* pattern, a new DTCS can be created with either an automatically generated identifier (Eg, `Guid.NewGuid().ToString("N")`) or a specified identifier.
-      * DCTS identity is global: any caller can get a reference to a DCTS by its identifier.
+      * DTCS identity is global: any caller can get a reference to a DTCS by its identifier.
     * Implementation:
     * APIs
       * Key members on class: